top of page

 Day six - Ketchikan We visited Ketchikan, the first town in Alaska that describes itself as the "Salmon Capital of the World".
 Ketchikan is well known for its fishing, beautiful scenery and rich Native culture.

-For those that have watched Northern Exposure, it closely aligns.
+For those who have watched Northern Exposure, it closely aligns.

 We loved the colourful buildings, history, scenery and beauty; it was a lovely destination to dock in.

-The stories of random catch-ups continue; we met a couple from our flight from Amsterdam to Vancouver in Ketchikan; as we walked by in the street.
-They were cruising on Holland America; a cruise ship also docked for the day.
+The stories of random catch-ups continue; we met a couple on our flight from Amsterdam to Vancouver in Ketchikan as we walked by in the street.
+They were cruising on Holland America, a cruise ship also docked for the day.

 I had a lovely chat about our life story and met all their friends, including a sweet Greek man who tried to steal me away from hubby!

-During dinner that evening, we were also served by a friendly face Christophe from our 2017 cruise sailing the South Pacific on the Solstice.
+During dinner that evening, Christophe, a friendly face from our 2017 cruise sailing the South Pacific on the Solstice, also served us.
 The food continued to surprise us, and the duck tonight was mouthwatering.

 Day seven

-Our final day was a sea day, where we enjoyed the slow cruising back to Vancouver.
-We had another slow lunch at our favourite Sushi on five, and an afternoon nap as you do on a cruise ship.
+Our final day was a sea day, during which we enjoyed slow cruising back to Vancouver.
+At five, we had another slow lunch at our favourite sushi place and an afternoon nap, as you do on a cruise ship.

 During lunch, we were fortunate to watch the pilot board the ship.
 Kudos to Wayne to get this incredible footage.

-The evening arrived and we were booked into another of our favourite speciality restaurants Murano, world-class French cuisine crafted by a Michelin-starred chef.
+When the evening arrived, we were booked into another one of our favourite specialty restaurants, Murano.
+This restaurant offers world-class French cuisine crafted by a Michelin-starred chef.

-We were seated by a lovely couple from Florida, and we fast became friends and enjoyed lots of banter and trading travel stories.
-Our friendly sommelier Tanya was from Thailand, and we had some fun practising our Thai again and trading Thai travel stories.
-The dishes were delicious as always, one of my favourite restaurants for Dover Sole.
+We were seated by a lovely couple from Florida, and we quickly became friends and enjoyed lots of banter and trading travel stories.
+Our friendly sommelier, Tanya, was from Thailand, and we had some fun practising our Thai again and trading Thai travel stories.
+The dishes were delicious as always; it is one of my favourite restaurants for Dover Sole.

-Our magical cruise arrived in Vancouver the following day, and it was the best decision to book this cruise.
+Our magical cruise arrived in Vancouver the following day, and booking this cruise was the best decision.
 You will not be disappointed.
-Celebrity Cruises continues to exceed expectations and are world-class in its dining options, service and crew.
+Celebrity Cruises continues to exceed expectations and is world-class in its dining options, service, and crew.
 We love cruising with Celebrity.

-Surprisingly it was cheaper to board a ship for a week than pay the exorbitant prices of accommodation in Vancouver.
-You would be hard pressed to find anything less than $500 per night; if you want five-star, then you are looking onward $650 per night, including your meals, and you have spent $1000 per day.
+Surprisingly, boarding a ship for a week was cheaper than paying the exorbitant accommodation prices in Vancouver.
+You would be hard-pressed to find anything less than $500 per night; if you want five-star, you are looking for $650 per night, including your meals, and you have spent $1000 per day.